Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 ### JVM Monitoring

-To detect long GC pauses, Alluxio administrators can set "alluxio.master.jvm.monitor.enabled=true" for masters or "alluxio.worker.jvm.monitor.enabled=true" for workers.
+To detect long GC pauses, Alluxio administrators can set "`alluxio.master.jvm.monitor.enabled=true`" for masters or "`alluxio.worker.jvm.monitor.enabled=true`" for workers.
 When this is activated, Alluxio will run a monitoring thread which periodically runs Thread.sleep and tests the delay between when it was supposed to wake up and when it actually woke up.
 A long delay indicates that GC could be taking a long time.
 If the delay exceeds a certain